Spring Transfer (Mid-Year Entry)

 Mid-year entry students are presented with a similar situation when it comes to registering for spring courses.
 Our current students complete the spring registration process in November.
 Incoming spring students may register for the classes which still have available spaces, and that may mean new students’ course preferences cannot be met.
 That situation is typical for on campus housing as well.
 While there will most likely be room in the residence halls for interested spring students, generally the college won’t be able to accommodate personal preferences when it comes to halls, theme floors, or roommates – students will be assigned to whatever space may be available.

 We stress that none of the above are insurmountable obstacles, and how much of an issue each presents varies a great deal from year to year and from student to student.
-If you do decide to pursue admission for spring, we encourage you to complete the application process as soon as you can.
-Spring applications don’t have to be completed until November 1, but the sooner we can get you through the admissions process, the sooner we can determine your financial aid award, register you for spring courses, and assist you in making your transition to Lewis & Clark.
+The sooner we can get you through the admissions process, the sooner we can determine your financial aid award, register you for spring courses, and assist you in making your transition to Lewis & Clark.
 For this reason, it is vital that students applying for spring entry submit all required application materials are received in our office by the November 1 deadline.